TheEmidee/UEGameplayInteractionsExtensions/README.md

-# UEPluginTemplate
+# UE Gameplay Interactions Extensions

-Template repository for UE Plugins
+Collection of classes and helpers around the Gameplay Interactions plugin of Unreal Engine